mcplusa/gmail-to-salesforce/readme.md

 ```
 Go to chrome://extensions
 Clic on "Load unpacked extension..."
-Select the directory of this project
+Select the directory of the project
 ```

 ## Testing